Makeblock-official/CyberPi-Library-for-Arduino/README.md

 2. copy "lib/cyberpi" to your pio project

-3. modify upload_port which is the connected cyberpi board in file "platform.ini"
+3. modify "upload_port" which is the connected cyberpi board in file "platform.ini"

 4. "/examples" for reference only.